magoosh/jquery-infinite-pages/README.md

 jQuery Infinite Pages
 =====================

-A custom jQuery plugin for adding infinite scrolling to paginated HTML views, designed for integration with the Kaminari Rails plugin.
+A light-weight jQuery plugin for adding infinite scrolling to paginated HTML views, designed for integration with the Kaminari Rails plugin.

 Installation
 ------------